-Some financial experts have likened the practice to the banking equivalent of parents claiming child benefit for multiple children when they only have one.
+Some financial experts have likened the practice to the banking equivalent of parents claiming child benefits for multiple children when they only have one.

 “This was the environment at that time: a financial industry that – at least as far as I could see – was geared towards maximum profit optimisation,” the 41-year-old told a packed courtroom on Wednesday.